 Our History

-practice after more than 30 years of leadership.
-His departure marked the end of active Bracewell family involvement in the day-to-day running of the
+Retirement of A.G.
+Bracewell: Arthur Geoffrey (“Bill”) Bracewell, son of the founder, retires from the practice after more than 30 years of leadership.
+His departure marked the end of active Bracewell family involvement in the day-to-day running of the firm.

-practice after more than 30 years of leadership.
-His departure marked the end of active Bracewell family involvement in the day-to-day running of the
+Retirement of A.G.
+Bracewell: Arthur Geoffrey (“Bill”) Bracewell, son of the founder, retires from the practice after more than 30 years of leadership.
+His departure marked the end of active Bracewell family involvement in the day-to-day running of the firm.

 1989